 Restoring your teeth to their original pristine state is the job of restorative dentistry.
-This collection of procedures rebuilds teeth that have been damaged through injury or decay, and can also be employed cosmetically, to improve your teeth’s appearance, shape, colour, or alignment.
-Done right, restorative dentistry offers both function and form.
+This collection of procedures rebuilds teeth that have been damaged through injury or decay, and can also be employed cosmetically by dentist to improve your teeth’s appearance, shape, colour, or alignment.
+When done correctly, restorative dentistry offers both function and form.

-Your modern dental practice fills cavities with white filings, in place of the silver amalgam ones, which interfered with the natural look of your teeth.
-Similarly, composite resin or porcelain inlays support the tooth, as well as provide the requisite structural support.
+Your modern dental practice fills cavities with white filings in place of the silver amalgam ones, which interfered with the natural look of your teeth.
+Similarly, composite resin or porcelain inlays support the tooth, as well as providing the requisite structural support.
 Matched perfectly to the colour of your original teeth, these solutions provide both functional and aesthetically pleasing solutions to dental problems.
-They also bring the advantage of being finished in only one sitting.
+They also have an advantage of being finished in only one sitting.

-For an onlay, you will undergo two separate appointments, involving:
+For an onlay, you will undergo two separate appointments by dentist, involving:

-Tooth preparation, impression of the tooth, and fabrication and insertion of a temporary restoration.
+Tooth preparation, impression of the tooth, and fabrication and insertion of a temporary restoration patch.

-Removal of patch, insertion of final inlay/onlay, and bond to tooth.
+Removal of patch, insertion of final inlay/onlay, and bonding to tooth.

 These advanced procedures are able to preserve the look and feel of your natural teeth, and can resurrect teeth damaged from decay or injury.